Small permutation classes: Characterizing -Griddable and Grid Irreducible Classes

 Consider first a clique, say $\K\subseteq\R$, in the $\sim_y$ graph.
-Every pair of rectangles in this clique have intersecting $y$-projections, and thus it is easy to see (this is the one-dimensional version of Helly's Theorem) that $\bigcap_{R\in\K}\proj_y R\neq\emptyset$.
-Hence every clique in the $\sim_y$ graph can be sliced by a single horizontal line.
-In particular, if the $\sim_y$ graph is complete then $\R$ can be sliced by a single line.
+Every pair of rectangles in this clique have intersecting $y$-projections, so $\bigcap_{R\in\K}\proj_y R\neq\emptyset$ (this is the one-dimensional version of Helly's Theorem).
+Hence every clique in the $\sim_y$ graph can be sliced by a single horizontal line; in particular, we are done in the case where $\sim_y$ is complete.